philippemerle/Awesome-Kubernetes-Architecture-Diagrams/README.md

 [![diagram](images/wordpress-KubeView.png)](images/wordpress-KubeView.png)

+Strengths:
+* All resources are represented.

+Weaknesses:
+* 2 edges from each pod to the secret are not represented!

 #### **[kubectl-graph](https://github.com/steveteuber/kubectl-graph)**

 Architecture diagram generated from a **[WordPress](wordpress-manifest.yaml)** instance deployed on a Kubernetes cluster:

 [![diagram](images/wordpress-kubectl-graph.png)](images/wordpress-kubectl-graph.png)

+Strengths:
+* All resources are represented.

+Weaknesses:
+* No Kubernetes icons!
+* 2 edges from each pod to the secret are not represented!
+* 2 edges from each persistent volume claim to its persistent volume are not represented!

 #### **[Lens Resource Map](https://github.com/nevalla/lens-resource-map-extension)**